Skip to content

 Can I bring my dog up Quinag — Sail Gharbh?

-Is there mobile signal on Quinag — Sail Gharbh?
+What's mobile reception like on Quinag — Sail Gharbh?

-No signal on approach or summit — Sutherland's interior is a communications blackout zone
+No coverage on approach or top — Sutherland's interior is a communications blackout zone

 Is Quinag — Sail Gharbh safe in winter?